 Heather Remoff, who wrote about her own research in the book “Sexual Choice: A Woman’s Decision- Why and How Women Choose the Men They Do as Sexual Partners,” agrees that power is the main factor women find attractive in a man.
 This may sound shallow or antiquated from a female perspective, but it really isn’t.

-Replace the general term “power” with traits like “independent,” “not a mama’s boy,” “well-educated,” “in control of his life,” “confident” and suddenly I think many women, even the strongest of feminists, will nod their heads in agreement that they like men like this.
+Replace the general term “power” with traits like “independent,” “not a mama’s boy,” “well-educated,” “in control of his life,” “confident” and suddenly I think many women, even the most “strong and independent” of feminists, will nod their heads in agreement that they like men like this.
 In fact, many of these traits were specifically mentioned in Remoff’s research.

 The attraction to power explains why women’s sexual preferences are so elusive.
 According to Remoff, “power” is subjective, and it depends on what an individual woman associates with power.
 I believe this is a mix of biology and social factors.

 So for some women, it could be a man’s age, but for others, his income.
 Some women associate power with a guy being a daring bad boy in a leather jacket, or even a criminal, while others see their charismatic professors or teachers as the ultimate sources of power.
 Still others may view fame as the penultimate source of power, or a man’s marriage, or perhaps him being her manager at work.
 Some see the college football player as a symbol of power, while others swoon over the talented musician on stage that thousands of other women are also desiring.